Introduction

 When scrutinising any potential program, particularly from a price for effect standpoint, it’s important to remember two things:

-– A program undertaken in multiple countries, by any number of schools is evidence of a good marketing team, not high-quality evidence of impact.
+Evidence of scaling is not evidence of impact – A program undertaken in multiple countries, by any number of schools is evidence of a good marketing team, not high-quality evidence of impact.

-– The approach of throwing in every practice that demonstrates an effect above a set criterion is outdated and, in most cases, untested.
+A collection of evidence is also not evidence of impact – The approach of throwing in every practice that demonstrates an effect above a set criterion is outdated and, in most cases, untested.

 3. Implement well

 Implementing an initiative with the highest possible fidelity is crucial to ensuring the effects on the outcome/s at hand.
-It is natural for adaptation to occur in any initiative that is implemented across different settings, however careful consultation with program developers should take place to ensure that you are not undertaking any terminal’ adaptations that may dramatically reduce the chance of a program achieving its intended goal.
+It is natural for adaptation to occur in any initiative that is implemented across different settings, however careful consultation with program developers should take place to ensure that you are not undertaking any ‘terminal’ adaptations that may dramatically reduce the chance of a program achieving its intended goal.

 Equally as important in an implementation plan is the readiness of the school to take on an initiative.
 A school readiness evaluation should inform how a chosen initiative is undertaken at an individual school.
 In some cases, the school might be ready to go (e.g., school has an existing culture of collaborative practice) and in others there may need to be some work done in developing readiness over time (e.g., starting on a smaller scale with early adopters and gathering momentum over a 3 – 4 year school planning period).